Fact Sheet 60 – Australia's Refugee and Humanitarian Programme

 The onshore component of the Humanitarian Programme aims to provide options for people who wish to apply for protection (or asylum) after arrival in Australia.

-More information on the onshore component of the programme is available on the department's website.
+More information on the onshore component of the program is available on the department's website.

 The offshore resettlement component comprises two categories of permanent visas.
 These are: